Table of contents

 Consultation Fees

-Our consultations are a preliminary meeting with a qualified advisor to discuss your matter and have a separate charge from our aforementioned professional fees.
+Our consultations are preliminary meetings with a qualified advisor to discuss your matter and have a separate charge from our aforementioned professional fees.
 At this stage, the consultant will decide whether your application will be guaranteed or if it falls for the risk of refusal.
 Due to the nature of this meeting, our NVNF Guarantee does not extend to cover the consultation fee and is therefore not refundable under any circumstances.

 Appeals, Administrative Reviews & other very complex cases